ben-heil/ben-heil.github.io/_posts/2020-10-12-paper-reading.md

 If a paper is using a convolutional neural network, it should be clear why proximity in feature space is important.
 Likewise, if a paper is using a recurrent neural network, it should be clear why the order of the sequence matters.

+# Conclusion
+Biological data is idiosyncratic, and using it in machine learning models without domain knowledge can lead to mistakes.
+This article lists things that I think about when reading biology papers using machine learning, but it's not exhaustive.
+If you feel like I'm missing something, you're welcome to DM me on twitter about it!

+### Acknowledgements
+This post is funded in part by the Gordon and Betty Moore Foundation's Data-driven Discovery initiative through grant GBMF4552.